September 12th, 2014

 How To Attract Birds With Trees And Shrubs

 Planting native trees will help attract a wide variety of bird species while preserving the surrounding environment.
 Trees are an essential part of bird survival, and the right trees can give your local feathered friends everything they need for food, shelter and nesting.
 Trees can also supply birds with water from dew and rain water that is collected on the leaves.
 Many birds will even rub up against wet leaves to bathe and clean themselves.

 It's important to recognize that some species grow very fast and spread seeds that germinate quickly.
 This can result in the competition and displacement of other desirable plants and trees, not only in your yard, but surrounding neighborhood.
-The root systems of some trees can also be invasive to the point of causing cracked sidewalks and water deprivation.
+The root systems of some trees can also be invasive.
 Try to avoid planting Poplars, Willows, American Elm and Silver Maples.

-Location - If you observe nature, you'll notice that trees usually grow next to each other in groups.
-This promotes cross-pollination and fertilization, which means more leaves, blossoms and fruits for birds to enjoy.
+If you observe nature, you'll notice that trees usually grow next to each other in groups.
+Planting in groups will promote cross-pollination and fertilization, which means more leaves, blossoms and fruits for birds to enjoy.
 It also means more shelter and nesting materials.
 Planting large and small trees close to each other creates multiple layers and gives more bird species important resources in which to survive.

 Trees will grow more quickly and be healthier if you prepare the soil before planting.
 Lightly fertilize the area directly affected after digging to help the root system make the transition from the pot to the ground.
 When the tree is planted, lightly add a little more fertilizer to the top area around the trunk and add water.

 Careful consideration will result in a more functional tree environment and will give birds many options that suit their healthy-tree preferences.
 Consider two basic types of trees: